MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/security/driver-security-checklist.md

 Code signed by a trusted SPC (Software Publishers Certificate) or WHQL (Windows Hardware Quality Labs) signature must not facilitate bypass of Windows code integrity and security technologies.
 Before code is signed by a trusted SPC or WHQL signature, first ensure it complies with guidance from both [Device.DevFund.Reliability.BasicSecurity](https://docs.microsoft.com/en-us/windows-hardware/design/compatibility/1703/device-devfund#device.devfund.reliability) and [Creating Reliable Kernel-Mode Drivers](https://docs.microsoft.com/en-us/windows-hardware/drivers/kernel/creating-reliable-kernel-mode-drivers).
 In addition the code must not contain any dangerous behaviors, described below.
 For more information about driver signing, see [Release driver signing](#releasedriversigning), later in this topic.

-**Examples of dangerous behavior include**
+Examples of dangerous behavior include the following.

-- Providing the ability to map arbitrary kernel, physical, or device memory to user mode
+- Providing the ability to map arbitrary kernel, physical, or device memory to user mode.
 - Providing the ability to read or write arbitrary kernel, physical or device memory, including Port I/O (input, output).
-- Providing access to storage that bypasses Windows access control
+- Providing access to storage that bypasses Windows access control.
 - Providing the ability to modify hardware or firmware the driver was not designed to manage.

 _Development, testing, and manufacturing kernel driver code_